sciolizer/bukkit-reloader/README.md

 When reloader sees any change in the contents of the given path, it creates a new jar file and instructs bukkit to load the new jar as a plugin.

+This is still very much a work in progress.
+It doesn't handle plugins that have commands very well, and it leaks memory.

 Installation
 ============